Call for Abstracts

 WHY the case study was important (a brief statement of a statement of why the case is of special interest)

-WHY the case study was performed (a brief description of the problem that lead to the study being performed), and/or a short description of the case/s.
+WHY the case study was performed (a brief description of the problem that led to the study being performed), and/or a short description of the case/s.

 WHAT was done (a brief summary of the salient aspects of the case under discussion with special reference to points that make the case worthy of presentation)